Borloxos/FiascoExtension/README.md

 # FiascoExtension

-This program attempts to optimize the encoding capabilities of the [FIASCO](https://github.com/l-tamas/Fiasco) image and video codec by sharing references to domain images between multiple frames of a video file.
+This program attempts to extend the encoding capabilities of the [FIASCO](https://github.com/l-tamas/Fiasco) image and video codec by sharing references to domain images between multiple frames of a video file.

 ## Usage